wizardishungry/jonwillia.ms/_posts/2022-03-08-isolating-problematic-cgo-code.md

         2. Serialize each `Request` using `encoding/gob`.
         3. Unserialize the `Request` using `encoding/gob`.

-I ended up passing the segment's file descriptor to the child process before the corresponding RPC call.
+Instead of any of these approaches, I ended up passing segments' file descriptors to the child process in along with the RPC call.
+Previous code examples were simplified to hide this complexity.
-Much of the previous code was simplified to hide this complexity, but the implementation of sending and receiving file descriptors can be found in [`pkg/unixmsg/send_fd.go`](https://github.com/WIZARDISHUNGRY/hls-await/blob/blog-post/pkg/unixmsg/send_fd.go).
+The implementation of sending and receiving file descriptors can be found in [`pkg/unixmsg/send_fd.go`](https://github.com/WIZARDISHUNGRY/hls-await/blob/blog-post/pkg/unixmsg/send_fd.go).

 ```go